williamyang98/ViterbiDecoderCpp/README.md

 # Introduction
 This is a C++ port of Phil Karn's Viterbi decoder which can be found [here](https://github.com/ka9q/libfec).

-See <code>src/examples/run_simple.cpp</code> for a common usage pattern.
+See <code>examples/run_simple.cpp</code> for a common usage pattern.

 Modifications include:
 - Templated parameters: constraint length and code rate
 - Runtime parameters: initial state values and renormalisation threshold
 - Reusability of branch table for better memory usage
-- Vectorisation using intrinsics for arbitary constraint lengths (where possible) for massive speedups
+- Vectorisation using intrinsics for arbitary constraint lengths (where possible) for significant speedups

 Performance is similar to Phil Karn's original C implementation for provided decoders.